How to swap Natural Cosmetic Ingredients in your Formulation

 Step 4: Usage amount

-You must always look at the recommend usage amount of your natural cosmetic ingredient, according to the advice provided by your supplier.
+You must always look at the recommended usage amount of your natural cosmetic ingredient, according to the advice provided by your supplier.
 This can be a blessing or a curse.
-Unfortunately if the usage amount for the ingredient you have to hand is different to the one recommend in your sample formulation, then you may need to recalculate the whole formula to accommodate it.
+Unfortunately, if the usage amount for the ingredient you have to hand is different to the one recommended in your sample formulation, then you may need to recalculate the whole formula to accommodate it.

 Take CO2 extracts and oil-based macerates as an example.
 You only need a tiny amount of concentrated CO2 extract to replace a larger amount of carrier oil.
 So get your calculator ready.